devatlogstyx/logstyx/readme.md

    ```bash
    docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d
    ```

-## Licenses
-This project is licensed under the UNLICENSED license.
-Please contact the author for more details if needed.

----

 If you encounter issues or have questions, feel free to open an issue in the repository or contact the project maintainers.
 Happy coding!